Weighted Bilinear Coding over Salient Body Parts for Person Re-identification: Related Work

-Recently, part based approaches are introduced into CNNs to automatically generate semantically aligned body parts to guide feature learning.
+Recently, part-based approaches are introduced into CNNs to automatically generate semantically aligned body parts to guide feature learning.
 In~\cite{part_loss/YaoZZLT17}, salient body parts are generated by performing clustering on intermediate features, and an identity classification loss is imposed on both the whole body and body parts.
 During testing, the generated part features are concatenated with the global feature to enhance the representative ability.
 Inspired by the attention model,~\cite{deep_aligned/ZhaoLZW17} proposes a part net composed by convolutional layers to automatically detect salient body parts, and aggregate features over these parts into a global representation.
 Despite promising performance in handling spatial misalignment, the usage of global average pooling for feature aggregation in these approaches~\cite{part_loss/YaoZZLT17,deep_aligned/ZhaoLZW17} leads to sub-optimal results due to the ignorance of richer feature interactions and various feature significance.
+Part-based Convolutional Baseline (PCB) and Refined Part Pooling (RPP) have been proposed by ~\cite{sun2018beyond} to raise a new baseline and many other improved versions~\cite{sun2018beyond} have been released.